aplteam/Tatin/docs/PackageConfiguration.md

 #### assets

+If this is empty then the package has no assets.

+Instead it can point to a single file (typically `LICENSE`) or a folder or several files and folders, separated by a comma.

-If not empty (meaning the package has no assets) this must point to a folder holding the assets.
-The path must be relative to the package since the folder is part of the package.
-For that reason, the path may not contain a "`:`" under Windows, and not start with "`/`".
-If it does anyway an error is thrown.
+Any folder must be relative to the package since the folder is part of the package.
+For that reason, folders may not contain a "`:`" under Windows, and not start with "`/`".
+If one does anyway an error is thrown.

-There is one exception: when an absolute path is specified but it's partly identical to what will become `HOME` (the folder where the package lives) then Tatin removes that  part silently, making the path effectively relative.
+There is one exception: when an absolute path is specified but it's partly identical to what will become `HOME` (the folder where the package lives) then Tatin removes that part silently, making it effectively relative.

 Notes:

-* When the package configuration file is written to disk the existence of the assets folder is checked.
-If it does not exist an error is thrown.
+* When the package configuration file is written to disk the existence of any assets is checked.
+If one does not exist an error is thrown.

   See also the [`GetFullPath2AssetsFolder`](#GetFullPath2AssetsFolder) function.